 - Demonstrate that their photographic skills are of a “Professional Standard”

-- Agree to have a portfolio of their work, assessed by experienced AIPP image assessors
+- Have a portfolio of their work, assessed by experienced, professional assessors

-- Agree to continue their professional development through the AIPP Continuing Professional Development program, maintaining up to date skills and business practices each year.
+- Agree to continuing professional development and maintain up to date skills and business practices

-The AIPP continually monitors its accreditation requirements to ensure that the standard for accredited membership is appropriate for the profession of photography.
+The AIPP ensured that the standard for accreditation was appropriate for the profession of photography.